Canon 2000D vs 50D

 |129 x 101 x 78 mm, 475 g||146 x 108 x 74 mm, 822 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 2000D and the Canon EOS 50D?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The physical size and weight of the Canon 2000D and the Canon 50D are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 2000D – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 50D is notably larger (21 percent) than the Canon 2000D.
 Moreover, the 50D is substantially heavier (73 percent) than the 2000D.
 It is noteworthy in this context that the 50D is splash and dust-proof, while the 2000D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.